-When we started we were among the first companies providing commercial support for KVM.
+When our project started we were among the first companies providing commercial support for KVM.
 The KVM project itself continuously evolved, and is now a widely used hypervisor.
 New features arrive with each release.
 We developed the KVM live backup feature, which makes it possible to create snapshot backups on any storage type.

 The most notable change with version 4.0 was the move from OpenVZ to LXC.
 Containers are now deeply integrated, and they can use the same storage and network features as virtual machines.
+At the same time we introduced the easy-to-use High Availability (HA) manager, simplifying the configuration and management of highly available setups.